ekoenig4/ZprimeTools/README.md

 #use -1 to run over all events and for running over the entire directory
 ````

+The postAnalyzer is broken into 4 different purposes

+    ZprimeJetsClass.h:
+	Holds information about the variables, methods, and histograms that are used and filled in the analysis

+    ZprimeJetsInit.C:
+	Holds the methods for initiating all the variables and files that are being used

+    ZprimeJetsCommon.C:
+	Holds the methods that are shared across all the different regions (Signal and Control Regions)

+    ZprimeJetsClass.C:
+	Holds the methods that are unique to that particular region

 Signal Region:
 To run the signal samples use the signalsubmit.sh file